mezleca/osu-stuff/README.md

 ## wanna help osu-manager development?

-- bugs report and merge requests are always welcome
+- bug reports and merge requests are always welcome :)
 - just make sure to include what you're adding or the issue you're reporting.

 > [!NOTE]